About the research project

 About the author

 My name is Julian Jaursch and completed my PhD at the Free University Berlin, with a research stay at Columbia University.
 Christian Lammert, professor at the Free University’s John F. Kennedy Institute for North American Studies, and Justin H. Phillips, associate professor at Columbia, are my primary and secondary advisors, respectively.

 I received my M.A. degree in Political Science after completing the TransAtlantic Masters (TAM) program in 2012.
 TAM is a graduate program on transatlantic relations and European studies, which is jointly conducted by the University of North Carolina at Chapel Hill and various European universities, allowing me to study not only at UNC but also Humboldt University and Free University Berlin.

 Before I focused on my PhD during the 2016-2017 academic year, I worked as a political consultant in Germany’s capital for three years.
-Currently, I’m a political advisor managing a know-your-rights campaign on EU data protection regulation.
-For more information on my education and experience, have a look at my short online CV.
-You can reach me at firstname.lastname@example.org (PGP-Key).
+Currently, I’m a project director at a think tank in Berlin.
+For more information on my education and experience, please have a look at my short online CV.
+You can reach me at (PGP-Key).

 Some of my other research

 In the field of EU studies and international relations, these are some of my other scientific publications: